 Our fabulous, friendly and professional catering team offer an excellent range of home prepared and cooked meals seven days a week to cater for all range of tastes and there is no reason for any girl to go hungry.
 We actively engage the girls to encourage them to try something different or to come up with ideas for theme days or dishes that they would like to see on our ever evolving menus.
 The emphasis is on fresh is best!

 We recognise the importance of creating an environment where pupils (and staff) are able to talk about any mental health issues they are experiencing.
-In 2021 we ran our first Mental Health and Wellbeing Awareness Week with a huge range of activities to promote wellbeing as well as to get the community talking and sharing.
+In 2023, we had our third annual Mental Health and Wellbeing Awareness Week with a huge range of activities to promote wellbeing as well as to get the community talking and sharing.
 In the Senior School and Sixth Form we run regular Student Times focused on student’s mental health and wellbeing.
 These are tailored for different age groups to ensure pupils are getting relevant support and advice.
 In the Prep School we run weekly welfare sessions where girls are free to suggest activity ideas that make them feel relaxed and happy.
 For the staff we run weekly social get-togethers and host frequent staff wellbeing check-ins.

 The medical centre is a large space in a quiet part of the school with an attached three-bed sick bay and toilet.
 It is a calm, restful, supportive refuge for those suffering from stress or illness and is staffed by Registered Sick Children’s Nurse (RSCN) Liz Hall from 8am to 4pm Monday to Friday.

 Liz Hall, also called Nurse Liz, is a very popular member of the Burgess Hill Girls community, hugely adored and trusted by staff and pupils alike.
 She is also a Bold Girl, having attended the school herself not so long ago!
 Nurse Liz is on hand to discuss any aspect of a pupil’s health and wellbeing with them and is also available to talk with parents as required.
-Nurse Liz visits the classrooms to talk to younger children about hand washing and medicines, participate in Year 4’s science topics and speaks to Year 6 about puberty myths and worries.
+Nurse Liz visits the classrooms to talk to younger children about hand washing and medicines, participates in Year 4’s science topics and speaks to Year 6 about puberty myths and worries.
 She is also introduced to the Nursery children at the beginning of the school year so that they are familiar with her.
-WHAT IN SENIOR AND SIXTH?

 Supporting Nurse Liz in her role is school dog Jasper.
 Jasper, a hypoallergenic cockapoo, is a heartwarming presence around the school and a calming influence when girls visit him and Nurse Liz in the medical centre.